First Houses

 First Houses is a public housing project in the East Village, Manhattan, New York City and was one of the first public housing projects in the United States.
-First Houses were designated a New York City Landmark and National Historic Landmark in 1974.
+First Houses were designated a New York City Landmark and National Register of Historic Places site in 1974.
 They are managed by the New York City Housing Authority.

 Description

 The project consists of 122 three-room or four-room apartments in 8 four-story or five-story buildings, and is located on the south side of East 3rd Street between First Avenue and Avenue A, and on the west side of Avenue A between East 2nd and 3rd streets in Alphabet City and East Village.

 History

 First Houses take their name from their distinction of being one of the first public housing units constructed in the United States, opening for the first tenants on December 3, 1935.
 More than four thousand families applied for the 122 apartments.
 Victorian-era tenements existed on the site before they were cleared to build the project, which was also the very first project undertaken by the city's new Housing Authority, which completed it in 1936.

 The project was planned as a gut rehabilitation, with one of three tenements torn down to provide extra light and air, but architect Frederick L. Ackerman and his engineers soon discovered that the 19th century tenements were too fragile to be reconstructed.
 So they were torn down and First Houses was built from scratch, with a small number of the original foundation supports being used.
 The project reused bricks and employed dozens of workers on relief paid for by the federal government.
 Ackerman designed the apartment buildings with rear entrances and courtyards to allow more light and air than existing tenements.
 The cobbled open areas behind the buildings provided playgrounds, trees, benches and sculptures for the tenants.